universal-packages/universal-storage/README.md

 ```

 > By default a registry uses a local engine to store blobs, this is suitable for most cases but you can also use a custom engine to store the data in a database or any other storage system.
+> In testing environments the registry will use a memory engine to store blobs.

 ### Options